 If you can’t remember all that, just remember this: it should never be cotton.
 Cotton is a killer because it holds sweat against the skin.
 Sweat cools quickly and in wintry conditions, the constant cold moisture can lead to hypothermia.
 For that reason alone, don’t skimp in this area.

 Merino Kids Long-Sleeve Pajama Set: I love merino wool because it’s soft and thin, hypoallergenic, and naturally odor-resistant.
 It stays warm in winter yet cool in summer, and excels at regulating body temperature.
 It’s a layer that your baby can wear year-round, which makes its cost more justifiable.
-Gemma has one set that she’ll sometimes wear three or four times before I wash it, since it doesn’t soil as quickly as her other clothes.
-(On laundry day, I toss it in the washer on the gentle cycle with this lovely wool wash that contains lanolin.)
-It seems to run a little large, so we get an extra year of use by rolling up the sleeves and legs.
+Gemma has a set that she’ll sometimes wear three or four times before I wash it, since it doesn’t soil as quickly as her other clothes.
+(On laundry day, I toss it in the washer on the gentle cycle with this delicate wool wash that contains lanolin.)
+This brand and style seems to run a little large, so we get an extra year of use by rolling up the sleeves and legs.
 (They also make a one-piece merino wool set that works well for newborns.)

-Patagonia Baby Capilene 3 Set: I swap between this polypro set and the merino wool set as our only base layers, and they perform equally well.
-What I especially love about Patagonia’s set are the reinforced knees, since Gemma can crawl around in them all day (and they just look so cute!).
-The baby Capilene comes in the smallest of sizes to fit a baby from birth, but it does run large — a feature I don’t mind, as it means we can wear it an extra season.
+Patagonia Capilene Midweight Set: I swap between this polypro set and the merino wool set as our only base layers, and they perform equally well.
+What I especially love about Patagonia’s set are the reinforced knees, since Gemma could crawl around in them all day without wearing them out so easily.
+The infant Capilene comes in the smallest of sizes to fit a baby from birth, but it does run large — a feature I don’t mind, as it means we could wear it an extra season.

 Smartwool Toddler Socks: I’m a longtime fan of Smartwool, and was so happy to learn they made socks for even the littlest feet.
 These are the warmest socks I’ve found for a baby, and they have the softest, plushest cushioning on the ball and heel.
 On extremely cold days, you can double up on the socks before you put on booties to keep those toes extra snug.
 Be forewarned that the sizing is strange, and I don’t know if this is true for their infant socks as well as their toddler socks.
 Gemma had average-sized feet for a 10-month-old, at 4 inches long, and the 3T socks fit her perfectly until she was 16 months.
-(As a bonus, these socks work nicely as mittens for very young babies.)
+(As a bonus, these socks work nicely as mittens for babies.)

-Outdoor Research Kids’ Soleil Balaclava: A lot of balaclavas cover the whole face for maximum wind protection, but for babies, I like this style as it keeps the head and neck warm without obstructing the airways.
+tevirP Merino Wool Balaclava and Turtle Fur Shellaclava: A lot of balaclavas cover the whole face for maximum cold and wind protection, but for babies, I like these styles as they keep the head and neck warm without obstructing the airways.
 (How about that adorable snowflake print on the merino wool knit!)